-While not a required step, turning the Instant Pot back on to “Saute” and thickening the cooking liquid makes a delicious BBQ sauce to top this coffee rubbed pulled pork.
+- While not a required step, you can skim the fat from the surface of the cooking liquid, then turn the IP back on to "Saute" to thicken the cooking liquid into a delicious BBQ sauce to top this Instant Pot pulled pork.
 To help speed things along I usually will whisk in about one tablespoon of flour until smooth.

 And there you go.
-We love this coffee rubbed pulled pork on sandwiches and salads, as well as in tacos.
-The sky’s the limit really!
+Once the sauce has thickened to your liking, drizzle it over top of the pork and serve it how you like it.
+We love this pulled pork on sandwiches and salads, as well as in tacos.
+The sky's the limit really!

-- Deglazing the pan after sautéing the onions and garlic is an important step.
-You’ll want to scrape up all of the burnt bits from the bottom of the pan before pressure cooking.
-This will help prevent a “burn” error message from displaying on the Instant Pot from contents becoming too hot at the bottom of the pot.
+- Don't Skip the Deglaze: Deglazing the pan after sautéing the onions and garlic is an important step.
+You'll want to scrape up all of the burnt bits from the bottom of the pan before pressure cooking.
+This will help prevent a "burn" error message from displaying on the Instant Pot from contents becoming too hot at the bottom of the pot.

-- You can use your favorite sauce-thickening technique for the last recipe step.
-If you’d like to use cornstarch rather than flour, keep in mind you’ll want to whisk it with cool water in a small bowl, and then drizzle the mixture back into the Instant Pot while stirring.
+- Thickening the Sauce: You can use your favorite sauce-thickening technique for the last recipe step.
+If you'd like to use cornstarch rather than flour, keep in mind you'll want to whisk it with cool water in a small bowl, and then drizzle the mixture back into the Instant Pot while stirring.
 This will prevent the cornstarch from clumping up.

 Coffee Rubbed Instant Pot Pulled Pork